Click here for your FREE

 By Jeneth Blackert

-photos or picture.
-Overuse slows your website loading down and ineffective
+or picture.
+Overuse slows your website loading down and ineffective images are

-images are just a waste of space.
-Images need to give insight into your company
+just a waste of space.
+Images need to give insight into your company and your

-and your brand.
+brand.
 They don’t need to just be pretty pictures.
-There are 5 types of
+There are 5 types of images or

 1. Who you are.
 A photo of the owner, board of directors and a complete team

-fulfill this need.
+this need.
 Why do we need this type of photo?
-Your website visitor wants
+Your website visitor wants to know

-to know that there is a really person behind the words.
-It builds trust right from
+that there is a really person behind the words.
+It builds trust right from their first

-are, but if you own a yoga studio or a place where the environment is important to
+but if you own a yoga studio or a place where the environment is important to the

 3. Pictures of informational products.
 Whether you have a digital e-book or an